Universal Robots (UR) can be programmed with RoboDK using two different methods: URP files and Script files.

-The URP programs are created through the teach pendant’s touch screen of the robot.
+1. The Graphical User-Interface (URP files): URP programs are created using the teach pendant’s touch screen of the robot.
 A URP program can have one or more SCRIPT files as subprograms.
 URP programs are transformed into SCRIPT programs behind the scenes on the robot controller before execution.

-RoboDK is a simulator and offline programming software for industrial robots.
-RoboDK can generate SCRIPT and URP files which can be executed by a UR robot.
+With RoboDK you can generate SCRIPT and URP files that can be executed by a UR robot.
 Additionally, it is possible to execute programs on the robot from RoboDK if the robot is connected to the computer.

 RoboDK can also import SCRIPT files to the simulator.
-This allows to simulate existing SCRIPT programs, modify them and re-export them.
+This allows you to simulate SCRIPT programs, modify them and re-export them.

-The UR’s teach pendant Graphical User Interface is called PolyScope (as shown in the following image).
-Refer to the URScript Programming Language manual for more information.
+The Graphical User Interface of a UR robot is called PolyScope (as shown in the following image).

 The IP of the robot is required execute programs directly from the RoboDK simulator.
 It is also possible to transfer program files through FTP.